-This sticky board can be used with or without the screen to monitor or diagnose a varroa infestation.
+This sticky board can be used with or without the screen to monitor or diagnose a varroa infestation within colonies of honey bees.
 If placed directly on the bottom board, the screen will be needed to keep the bees from the adhesive.
 When used in conjunction with a screened bottom board, the replacement sticky board can be used alone.
 The sticky board is conveniently printed with the grid lines to aid in determining the number of mites present.

-remove any honey supers and treat as soon as
+- If mite levels are moderate (between one hundred and one thousand), remove any honey supers and treat as soon as possible.

-• If any mites are detected, treat immediately.
+- If any mites are detected, treat the honey bee colony immediately.

 - 0.10 x 12.00 x 17.00 inches

 - 0.40 LBS